elm/projects/README.md

 ## Make elm-doc better

 There are [a number of issues open](https://github.com/elm-lang/elm-compiler/issues?q=is%3Aissue+is%3Aopen+elm-doc) about the rough edges of `elm-doc` that would all make for great improvements in the package publishing experience.

+This is also a nice way to learn more about the compiler without taking on a massive and/or risky task.

 ## Dead code elimination